tejasri16/ESP8266/README.md

 # Integrated Smart Home Security and Energy Management System

 This project integrates advanced security mechanisms and automated environmental management to enhance home safety and energy efficiency.
-The system is divided into two primary components:
+The system is divided into two primary sections:

 1. Security System
 Fingerprint Module (R305):